 Comprehensive Overview of Synonymy

 At its core, synonymy is a semantic relationship between words that share a common denotation.
-However, this relationship is rarely absolute.
+Even so, this relationship is rarely absolute.
 Most synonyms have subtle differences that make them more or less appropriate in different situations.
 To fully understand synonymy, it's essential to consider various aspects, including the types of synonyms, the factors influencing their interchangeability, and the role of context in their effective use.

 Types of Synonyms